hiruma87/snapper_setup/README.md

 ### Basic Layout
-When installing arch, below are the layout suggested in snapper arch wiki File System Layout
+When installing arch, below are the layout suggested in snapper arch wiki
+> Sure you can add more like /var/tmp, /var/cache .etc as you suit File System Layout
 |  Subvolume | Mountpoint |
 |:----------:|:----------:|